sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 *platykurtic*.
 The data in the right panel have a distribution with fat tails, so the kurtosit is positive and we say that the data is *leptokurtic*.
 Only the data in the middle panel have neither thin or fat tails, so we say that it is *mesokurtic* and has kurtosis zero.
-Thit is summarised in the table below:
+This is summarised in the table below:

 +-----------------------------+----------------+----------------+
 | informal term               | technical name | kurtosis value |